World café (conversation)

 A world café is a structured conversational process for knowledge sharing in which groups of people discuss a topic at several small tables like those in a café.
 Some degree of formality may be retained to make sure that everyone gets a chance to speak.
 Although pre-defined questions have been agreed upon at the beginning, outcomes or solutions are not decided in advance.
 The assumption is that collective discussion can shift people's conceptions and encourage collective action.
 Events need to have at least twelve participants, but there is no upper limit.
-For example, in Israel in 2011 an event called 1000 Tables was hosted in several cities on a single day as part of a series of social justice protests held around that time, and around a thousand people participated.
+For example, one of the largest documented World Café events occurred in 2007 during the World Café Community gathering in San Francisco, where over 2000 participants engaged in discussions.

 Knowledge café

-A knowledge café, as developed by David Gurteen, has no tables, and no themes or questions for each of the small group discussions.
-Discussion is not led by a facilitator, and no summary is captured for subsequent feedback to the group—the aim is to maximise time spent in conversation, so time spent with one person presenting is minimised.
+A knowledge café, as developed by David Gurteen, has small tables, and a single open ended-question for all of the groups to discuss.
+The aim is to maximise time spent in conversation, so that time spent with any one person presenting is minimised.
+Discussion at each table is open and there is no formal attempt to capture what is said—the value is in the conversation itself.